domenicodigangi/ScoreDrivenERGM.jl/README.md

 ## SDERGM is a Work in Progress
 - This repository is an attempt at packaging the code from a research project.
 It is not a finished package by any means.
 The dependency on R-ergm, and the total lack of testing,  prevent the release

-- the fitness model is has not been updated to the latest version of the codebase, hence is not currently working.
+- the fitness model has not been updated to the latest version of the codebase, hence is not currently working.
 For a working fitness model checkout commits from 2019.
 I would be glad to update it upon request.
+Also a python version of only the fitness model might be released upon request.